lauramparker/Node.js-README-Generator/README.md

 # Node.js-Professional-README-Generator

-<h3><u>Title: Professional README Generator<u></h3>
+_A Nodejs application_

-<h3>Description:</h3>
+## Description
-    This project delivers an applicationt that generates a templatized README file based on the user's input.
+>This project delivers an applicationt that generates a templatized README file based on the user's input.
 The intent of the application is to simplify the process for creating a README by using command line functions (via node.js).
 The site utilizes Bootstrap components and utilities to create a simple layout with subsections for each part of the document page.
 When the user clicks on a section, the viewport automatically centers on that part of the page.

-<p>   When the application runs, the user is prompted to enter information for the following subsections
+>When the application runs, the user is prompted to enter information for the following subsections
     1) Project Title
     2) Description
     3) Installation
     4) Usage
     5) Contributions
     6) License
-    7) Questions (contact info: github profile, email) </p>
+    7) Questions (contact info: github profile, email)

-<h3>Screenshots</h3>
+## Example
 <p>
     <img src="/assets/createREADME.png" width="350" height="350" />
 </p>